direktiv/direktiv/scripts/api/api.md

 ### <span id="ok-body"></span> OkBody

-> OkBody is an arbitrary placeholder response that represents an ok response body
+> OkBody OkBody is an arbitrary placeholder response that represents an ok response body